-A. Purpose
+A. Code of Conduct Purpose

 Veritas Preparatory Charter School has created a Code of Conduct in order to:

 - Maintain a respectful space for learning, - Allow students to focus on their learning, - Set forth the implications and potential consequences of student misconduct, and - Prepare students to become engaged citizens who follow rules set by our communities.